 Our primary obligation is to ensure that your Orders are transmitted to the Clearing Firm promptly and fairly.
 Unless instructed otherwise by you or where prevailing market conditions prevent us from doing so, Orders will be transmitted to the Clearing Firm sequentially and promptly.

-If you place an Order with us after Market Hours, we will place your order for execution on the next day and will seek to execute it once that market opens again, at which point the price of the relevant Instrument may have moved (but we will continue to execute your Order despite those movements).
-Orders for fractional shares after Market Hours can only be dollar based.
+If you place an Order with us after Regular Market Hours or Extended Market Hours, we will place your order for execution on the next day and will seek to execute it once that market opens again, at which point the price of the relevant Instrument may have moved (but we will continue to execute your Order despite those movements).
+Orders for fractional shares after Regular Market Hours can only be dollar based.

-You will be able to request to cancel your Order instructed outside of Market Hours at any time before the opening of the relevant exchange.
+You will be able to request to cancel your Order instructed outside of Regular Market Hours or Extended Market Hours at any time before the opening of the relevant exchange.
 However, we cannot guarantee that we will be able to action your request for cancellation once submitted.
 Please cancel your Order with plenty of time before the relevant market opens in order to avoid any risks associated with cancelling your Order or price volatility once the market opens.

-Revolut will not be liable for any losses you suffer as a result of fluctuations in price whilst submitting an Order outside of Market Hours.
+Revolut will not be liable for any losses you suffer as a result of fluctuations in price whilst submitting an Order outside of Regular Market Hours or Extended Market Hours.

 We have partnered with a Clearing Firm whom we believe has the experience, knowledge, and relationships required to provide you with best execution in relation to your Orders.
 Revolut Securities has conducted due diligence on the Clearing Firm to ensure that it has the necessary expertise in the relevant instruments.